 via – inspirock

-The Zaragoza Aquarium is the biggest freshwater aquarium in Europe, hosts over 5,000 animals representing more than 350 species of aquatic life.
+The Zaragoza Aquarium is on of the best things to see in Zaragoza.
+It is the biggest freshwater aquarium in Europe, hosts over 5,000 animals representing more than 350 species of aquatic life.
 The central aquarium contains nearly two million liters of water, symbolizing the primal waters from which life first evolved.
 Besides, there is a symbolic glacier nourishes the various species, respecting their unique environment that replicates a major ecosystem on the planet, including great rivers like the Nile and the Amazon.

 10- Museo de las Termas Públicas :